pauloogliano/python-log/README.md

 # python-log

+---

-Basic command to write logs.
+Basic command to write logs in txt format.